 Specify behavior for the situation when store values are the same as default: use default values or create the values for store level.
-If stock qty is 0, you can mark a product as Out of stock automatically.
+If the stock qty is 0, you can mark a product as Out of stock automatically.
 Another feature allows trying to auto increment duplicate url_key.
-The last option in the section is reindex type: full, manual, or real time.
+The last option in the section is a reindex type: full, manual, or real-time.

 The next section contains various options related to image import. uRapidFlow allows importing image files or downloading remote HTTP images automatically.
 You can specify the number of remote subfolders, decide whether to delete old images or not, enable/disable usage check when deleting an old image, specify actions on missing and existing image files, and add a local source folder.

 In Auto-Create Categories, enable the feature and specify such parameters as active, anchored, display mode, and include in the menu.
 It is possible to delete old category-product associations here as well.

 In Auto-Create Attribute Sets, turn on the feature and select a template that will be used for creating attribute sets automatically.

 In Advanced Settings, specify the number of attribute value records to insert at the same time.